Jaskt21/RNAseq_data_to_exploratory_analysis/README.md

       - Total number of reads sequenced
       - Paired end _1 and _2 should have identical counts

-      We can also use MultiQC to aggregate and visualise alignment statistics from STAR and quantification metrics from Salmon...
+      **We can also use MultiQC to aggregate and visualise alignment statistics from STAR and quantification metrics from Salmon**

 **3. Alignment, Mapping & Quantification**
 - Tools: salmon/1.10.2, star/2.7.11, subread/2.0.6 (Salmon, STAR)